Binnenlandse Strijdkrachten

-The Binnenlandse Strijdkrachten (BS; 'Domestic Armed Forces'), fully the Nederlandse Binnenlandse Strijdkrachten, was a government-sanctioned union of Dutch resistance groups during the German occupation of the Netherlands in World War II, which had hardly cooperated until then.
+The Binnenlandse Strijdkrachten (BS; 'Domestic Armed Forces'), fully the Nederlandse Binnenlandse Strijdkrachten (NBS), was a government-sanctioned union of Dutch resistance groups during the German occupation of the Netherlands in World War II, which had hardly cooperated until then.

 History

 Until 1944 the resistance groups, insofar as they were in contact, worked independently under the supervision of the Bureau Bijzondere Opdrachten (BBO, 'Office of Special Assignments') of the Dutch government-in-exile in London.
 When they were merged into the Binnenlandse Strijdkrachten, Prince Bernhard of Lippe-Biesterfeld was appointed commander of this new organization, although he remained in London.
 The commander of the BS in the occupied Netherlands was Colonel Henri Koot, who was in Amsterdam.

 At the time the groups were united, they had less than 10,000 members between them.
 They were also very poorly armed, though this would improve following Allied weapon drops.

 The full name of the organization was the Nederlandse Binnenlandse Strijdkrachten (NBS).
 The short form of the name was preferred, however, not least because the full abbreviation resembled that of the collaborationist National Socialist Movement in the Netherlands, the NSB.

 The BS was created in the image of the French Forces of the Interior and enjoyed great support from Queen Wilhelmina.
 The organization was divided into Stoottroepen ('Assault Forces') and Bewakingstroepen ('Guard Forces').
 In the still occupied part of the Netherlands, the Stoottroepen were referred to as the Strijdend Gedeelte der BS (SG; 'Combatant Division of the BS').
 The men of the Stoottroepen had to come from the armed resistance.
 The Bewakingstroepen were made up of "those who have made themselves available to maintain or restore order and peace on the day of liberation and thereafter."
 They would only take to the streets after the liberation.
 So for the time being they were little more than members-in-waiting.

 The BS was founded partly to keep the armed resistance movement manageable, especially now that it would be supplied with weapons on a large scale.
 The organization was bound by all sorts of rules.
 For example, members of the BS were only allowed to appear publicly as an army if the commander (Prince Bernhard) gave the signal.
 The union of the three armed resistance groups also did not mean that those groups were immediately absorbed into the new organization.
 The differences between them proved too great for that.